Ryan29d13/WHSTechNotes/journal.md

 Ai music is not real music becuase a robot made it not a human being
 # May 6, 2026
 I have put the lable on assignments that ai assisted in.
+#may 11, 2026
+I say that my confidence went up, i cant beleive that the school year is ending so soon